notexplosive/notexplosive.github.io/_posts/2023-07-10-pest-control-making-of.md

 This was the first, and only, bullet point that got 4 layers deep in sub bullets, which is a good sign that we're onto something good.
 Everyone was excited about this idea, so we kept digging.

 Making the goal be "kill the player" felt too obvious.
 Instead, we wanted the game to be about finding a balance, almost killing the player, but not quite.
-We didn't have the vision for the "bored to anxious" spectrum that ended up in the final game, but something like that.
-Essentially we were putting the "real player" (as in, the human playing our submission) in the shoes of the designer.
+We were putting the "real player" (as in, the human playing our submission) in the shoes of the designer.
 Trying to curate a well balanced experience for their virtual player, with different player "personas" that have different play styles and preferences.

 We were picturing a Wreck-it-Ralph-style world where the game is orchestrated and directed in real time to appease whatever player is sitting at the cabinet.
 Enemies are essentially improv actors trying to put on the best possible show for the player.
 Meanwhile a producer behind the scenes gives you advice on how to improve "ratings."

-It was at this point that we had the idea for the "fake out" (my friend [Jose][jose] later called it a "cold open"), where the "real player" isn't given any information at first so they (most likely) assume the goal is to kill the player so they overload the board with enemies and kill the player.
+It was at this point that we had the idea for the "fake out" (my friend [Jose][jose] later called it the "cold open"), where the "real player" isn't given any information at first so they (most likely) assume the goal is to kill the player so they overload the board with enemies and kill the player.
 The producer then steps in and chastises you for overwhelming the player, teaching you how to play the game properly.
-I didn't realize it at the time but this fake out is genius for a game jam game.
+I didn't realize it at the time but this fake out is perfect for a game jam game.
 It's typical for a jam game to drop you into the action right away because the team didn't have time to make a title screen.
 In this game we drop you into the action as a slight misdirection before we introduce the game in earnest.

-We made some rough sketches of the UI and gameplay, imagining what the player should see on a moment to moment basis.
-This helped us make sure we all had a clear vision of what we were making.
-Then we made an asset list, another bulleted list on the same google doc of art and music assets we needed so the creatives could get to work.

-The artists decided all the visual thematic elements of the game: The enemies should be insects and the player should be a fly trap.
+The artists decided all the visual thematic elements of the game within the game: The enemies should be insects and the player should be a fly trap.
 I didn't find out about this until they sent me sprites of bugs and plants.
-I later read in the google doc the 2 sentence summary of the lore of the game they wrote: the fly trap had eaten the "king fly" and now the bug empire was striking back for vengeance.
+I later read in the google doc the 2 sentence summary of lore they wrote: the fly trap had eaten the "king fly" and now the bug empire was striking back for vengeance.
 I loved it!
 It reminds me of working on Puppertrator where [Kristin Mays][kristin] suggested that all the characters in our mystery game should be anthropomorphized dogs.

 ## "Player" AI